 - 1. In complying with the crime statistical reporting requirements, Austin Career Institute provides a map to current and prospective students and employees that depict its campus. - 2.
 Austin Career Institute does not have non-campus building or property, and public property areas. - 3.
-Statistics must be disclosed separately for each of the four general categories; this means that when an incident meets definitions in more than one of these four categories, it must be reported in each appropriate category. - 4.
-Distributing the Annual Security Report: - a.
-Who gets the annual security report?
+Statistics must be disclosed separately for each of the four general categories; this means that when an incident meets definitions in more than one of these four categories, it must be reported in each appropriate category.

+4. Distributing the Annual Security Report:

-The Institution will distribute the report to all currently enrolled students (including those attending less than full-time and those not enrolled in Title IV programs or courses) and all employees as early as October 1 each year.
+- a.
+Who gets the annual security report? - The Institution will distribute the report to all currently enrolled students (including those attending less than full-time and those not enrolled in Title IV programs or course) and all employees by October 1 each year.

-The following criminal offenses, published each year and must be reported by October 1 of each year, include any crime statistics that occurred on campus during the previous three calendar year periods.
-Updated as of 10/2023.
+The following criminal offenses, published each year and must be report no later than October 1 of each year, include any crime statistics that occurred on campus during the previous three calendar year periods.
+Updated as of 1/1/2022